-From the office of the Chief Executive 111 Buckingham Palace Road, London, SWIW ODT www.telegraph.co.uk 14 th September, 2011 Name Address 1 Address 2 Town County Postcode Dear "Forename", Recent events at the News of the World have pla aced into very sharp focus the issues of ethics and integrity.
-The newspaper industry is u At the Telegraph Media Group, we have always given top priority to ensuring that we maintain the very highest standards in the way w ve work.
-That means not just how we gather and report the news, but in the way we do business, too.
-The rules by which we work, and the Codes and set out in a number of places - in the Staff Handt such as data protection, and in the Codes of Pra Commission and the Advertising Standards Auth I thought it might be useful to all colleagues to dr aw these principles together in one note, covering the key legal and regulatory issues, and d a copy of this is attached.
-None of it is new, and you will be familiar with a great deal of it.
-Our brand is based on integrity and honesty, a it.
-But please read it, and keep a copy of and it is vital that we continue to uphold the highest standards that I know all of us believe If you have any questions about anything in this note, then please talk to your Head of Department about it. , I hope you find this helpful.
-With kind regards 11.00, 10.00 1 a Barrana
+From the office of the Chief Executive 111 Buckingham Palace Road, London, SW1W ODT www.telegraph.co.uk 14 th September, 2011 Name Address 1 Address 2 Town County Postcode Dear "Forename", Recent events at the News of the World have ethics and integrity.
+The newspaper industry At the Telegraph Media Group, we have alway maintain the very highest standards in the way gather and report the news, but in the way we ny we work.
+That means not just how we The rules by which we work, and the Codes a set out in a number of places - in the Staff Ha such as data protection, and in the Codes of Commission and the Advertising Standards A andbook, in guidance notes on key issues Practice of the Press Complaints I thought it might be useful to all colleagues to covering the key legal and regulatory issues, new, and you will be familiar with a great dea it.
+Our brand is based on integrity and honest the highest standards that I know all of us bel and a copy of this is attached.
+None of it is I of it.
+But please read it, and keep a copy of y, and it is vital that we continue to uphold If you have any questions about anything in the Department about it. his note, then please talk to your Head of I hope you find this helpful.
+With kind regards